It's Never Been Easier to Help the Police in Your Neighborhood

 You can choose to register for a gift card reward for your tip.

-For a person who leaves an e-mail address with their tip (you can open a new, anonymous account specifically for use with our site), a $25 gift card will be sent for tips that lead to a successful investigation.
+For a person who leaves an e-mail address with their tip (you can create a new email account specifically for use with our site), a $25 gift card will be sent for tips that lead to a successful identification.
 In other words, you could get a reward just for doing the right thing for a few minutes each week.

-The more our site is used, the more valuable it is to law enforcement officers.
+The more our site is used, the more valuable it is to law enforcement and retailers.

 Obviously, the more people who are looking for wanted persons and suspected criminals, the harder it is for them to hide in your neighborhood.
 So, pass information about this site along to your friends and family.